Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

    3. After completion, this should automatically trigger the Release Pipeline (**mdw-park-cd-release**).
 This will deploy the artifacts across environments.
       - You may need to authorize the Pipelines initially to use the Service Connection for the first time.

-Congratulations!! 🥳 You have successfully setup the solution.
+Congratulations!! 🥳 You have successfully deployed the solution and accompanying Build and Release Pipelines.
 For next steps, we recommend watching [this presentation](https://www.youtube.com/watch?v=Xs1-OU5cmsw) for a detailed walk-through of the running solution.
 If you've encountered any issues, please file a Github issue with the relevant error message and replication steps.

 #### Deployed Resources